OmarrSakr/Realtime-Weather-and-Prayer-Times-APP/README.md

 ### 📌 Future Improvements

 - Add dark mode functionality for better usability at night.
-- Offline Mode: Save the latest data for offline viewing.
+- <code>Offline Mode</code>: Save the latest data for offline viewing.
 - Integrate animations for a smoother user experience.

 ---